 Bussiere’s professional experience spans the design spectrum.
-At AECOM in Melbourne Australia, his work included conceptual and schematic design for E-Gate, a billion dollar, 6,000 resident, zero-carbon “eco-district” in Melbourne, along with a range of complex local and international work in corporate, leisure, cultural, real estate development, civic, utilities, and transportation market sectors.
+At EDAW/AECOM in Melbourne Australia, his work included conceptual and schematic design for E-Gate, a billion dollar, 6,000 resident, zero-carbon eco-district in Melbourne, along with a range of complex local and international work in corporate, leisure, cultural, real estate development, civic, utilities, and transportation market sectors.
 He was a member of the AECOM global team that won first prize in the international design competition for Seoul Grand Park in 2009.
 As the founder and creative director at LANDMASS, a collaborative research and design/build laboratory (formerly nativespace) Bussiere has directed the planning, design, and construction of numerous projects from inception through to implementation and administration.
-He is an active design leader on a range of local and international projects across a wide range of scales and complexity including Landworks-Sardinia and Community Based Projects at Ball State University.
+He is an active design leader on a range of local and international projects across a wide range of scales and complexity.

 Bussiere trained in landscape architecture at the University of Massachusetts in Amherst and Harvard University where he focused on international projects in landscape, architecture and urbanism.
-While at the Graduate School of Design (GSD) at Harvard he designed projects in India, Brazil, Costa Rica, Sardinia and Nicaragua, where he was awarded a GSD Studioworks selection by architect Teddy Cruz and an International Community Service Fellowship for his collaborative work in the peri-urban community of La Prusia, Nicaragua.
-Professor Bussiere currently teaches a range of undergraduate and graduate courses, he advises student research, serves on numerous departmental, college, university and professional committees, and contributes regularly as a writing and design reviewer for several professional and academic organizations.
+While at the Graduate School of Design (GSD) at Harvard under advisors Richard T.T.
+Forman and Michael Van Valkenburgh, he designed projects in India, Brazil, Costa Rica, Sardinia and Nicaragua, where he was awarded a GSD Studioworks selection by architect Teddy Cruz and an International Community Service Fellowship for his collaborative work in the peri-urban community of La Prusia, Nicaragua.
+Professor Bussiere currently teaches a range of courses with a focus on ecological urban design and communication, he advises student research, serves on numerous departmental, college, university and professional committees, and contributes regularly as a writing and design reviewer for professional and academic organizations.

 Ball State University, Assistant Professor of Landscape Architecture and Urban Design